bobbyiliev/introduction-to-sql/ebook/en/content/011-join.md

 +--+--------+----+-------+-------------------------------+
 ```

-## RIGHT and LEFT Join equivalence
+## Equivalence of RIGHT and LEFT JOINs

-RIGHT and LEFT join are equivalent and LEFT JOIN can be rewritten in RIGHT JOIN by just permuting tables.
-For example, this LEFT JOIN:
+The `RIGHT JOIN` and `LEFT JOIN` operations in SQL are fundamentally equivalent.
+They can be interchanged by simply swapping the tables involved.
+Here's an illustration:

+The following `LEFT JOIN`:

 ```sql
 SELECT users.*, posts.*